Radio 1 Roadshow: History

 The typical roadshow summer season started in July and ran for eight weeks, broadcasting live on Radio 1 from the roadshow locations from 11 am to 12.30 pm each weekday.
 The first hour from 10 am was a warm-up ahead of the 11 am start of the live broadcast.
 By the late 1970s, they had become a key part of the summer schedules for Radio 1 and attracted much support during their run.

 The largest attendance was at Sutton Park, Birmingham, on Sunday 30 August 1992, when 100,000 fans turned up to celebrate the 25th anniversary of Radio 1 with live performances from bands including Del Amitri, Aswad, The Farm and Status Quo.

 In the early 1990s, several attempts were made to modernise the Roadshow.
 Under Matthew Bannister, for example, in 1993 and 1994, the station commissioned an independent production company to make an audio postcard for each venue in advance of the Roadshow's arrival in that place.
 Thirty-six whistle-stop 2 Minute Tours were made each year; they were broadcast several times in the 24 hours leading up to the Roadshow proper, in order to give a wider reflection of life in each place.

 By the mid-1990s, the Roadshow had expanded to 54 live dates over nine weeks.
 Two trucks reversed back-to-back to form a 75-foot stage front.
 Chris Hopkins was one of the last warm-up DJs on the roadshows, replacing Smiley Miley.

+A memorable Roadshow would occur in July 1996.
+DJ Chris Evans had for a number of weeks mocked the little known town of Driffield, East Yorkshire.
+In response to the reaction from local listeners, the Roadshow came to the town, broadcasting from the showground and to a huge crowd.

 Demise

 The final old-style Roadshow was held at Marine Parade, Brighton, with Chris Moyles on 27 August 1999.
 As part of reforms to the station, the Radio 1 Roadshow was axed in favour of a series of one-day pop concerts, called One Big Sunday.
-These have since been replaced by a single two-day event called BBC Radio 1's Big Weekend.
+These have since been replaced by a single three-day event called BBC Radio 1's Big Weekend.
 The style of the event is more akin to a standalone music festival than the broadcasting-based shows of old.
 The emphasis is on current artists and new music.

-Since the Radio 1 Roadshow's demise, some of the crew that were behind the roadshow's success have subsequently purchased some of the old roadshow vehicles, and are using them as stages for many local radio station roadshows.
+The BBC released an archive of Roadshow clips in December 2018, and broadcast a 50 Years of the Roadshow programme in September 2023.